-Have you ever wondered how your website is ranking in Google search results?
+Have you ever wondered how to check your Google search rank for pages of your website?

 You’re not alone.

 Everyone wants to position number 1 in search rank

 You want to know if your search engine optimization (SEO) efforts are working or not.
 When someone searches for a keyword or phrase related to you, you want your content to show up first in the Search Engine Results Page (SERP).

 Successful SEO means internet users are finding and clicking on your website as a possible answer to a question or problem that they have.
 In the end, this can lead to an increase in customer leads.